nwtime/ntpwww/content/en/ntpfaq/NTP-s-related.md

 This section tries to give some information about GPS.

 The Navstar Global Positioning System (GPS) was developed in the seventies by U.S. military forces to supply position and time information all over the world.
-The system (to be precise: the GPS Space Segment) consists of 28 satellites (also termed Space Vehicles) orbiting the earth in six groups with four satellites in each group, roughly 20000km above the surface (12 hour orbits).[<span class="footnote">[3]</span>](NTP-s-related.htm#FTN.AEN6913) Each satellite has four atomic clocks (two Cesium, two Rubidium) for very high precision timing on board.[<span class="footnote">[4]</span>](NTP-s-related.htm#FTN.AEN6920) Currently it is controlled by the United States Air Force Space Command, Second Space Wing, Satellite Control Squadron located at the Falcon Air Force Base in Colorado.
+The system (to be precise: the GPS Space Segment) consists of 28 satellites (also termed Space Vehicles) orbiting the earth in six groups with four satellites in each group, roughly 20000km above the surface (12 hour orbits).
+Current Kepler data can be found [here](http://www.celestrak.com/NORAD/elements/gps-ops.txt).
+There is also some visualization software named [WXtrack](http://www.satsignal.net).

+Each satellite has four atomic clocks (two Cesium, two Rubidium) for very high precision timing on board.
+(The very first and the latest satellites lack one Cesium clock.)
+Currently it is controlled by the United States Air Force Space Command, Second Space Wing, Satellite Control Squadron located at the Falcon Air Force Base in Colorado.
 The satellites are monitored and controlled from four additional terrestial stations (Hawaii, Ascension Island, Kwajalein, and Diego Garcia).

 To maintain the specified accuracy, most of the satellites require daily updates of their data, but some of them can receive and store corrections for several days.
 Under normal conditions the attitude error of the satellites is within 0.5°, and the error on the surface is 16m.
 If no corrections are uploaded for 14 days, the positioning error on the surface will increase to 425m.
 After 180 days the error will be 10km.
 If a satellite operates without current correction data, it is called to be in _extended operation_.